 Fewer than one in five (18%) of globally mobile professionals believe their organisation’s relocation program is meeting all of their expectations, according to an industry survey by MOVE Guides and the RES Forum.

 None of the respondents said their organisation’s talent mobility program exceeded expectations.

-results, the most common challenges with such programs include high costs (64%), compliance risks (62%), and having too many points of contact (51%.)
+According to the Talent Mobility Survey, the most common challenges with such programs include high costs (64%), compliance risks (62%), and having too many points of contact (51%.)

 “Typically, when a company moves someone, a business unit will send a request for the move and then they’ll contact the talent mobility department to provide the cost estimate,” she said.
 “Then that will need to be approved by the business unit and the finance department.
 Sometimes there will be a recruiter involved, and the local HR business partner will need to be contacted, and after that the employee is authorised to commence their move.”